CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint2_report.md

 - What will you do before the next meeting?
 - Are there any obstacles in your way?

+Brock Brumfield

+- There was no meeting before this.
+- Before next meeting I will look into how to push markdown files into individual repositories.
+Need to be more efficient with this sprint and try to get some technical additions as well.
+- The obstacles are the lack of kwowledge on how to push markdownfiles to seperate repos so a lot of research will have to be done in order to solve this.

 ### Stand-Up Meeting Two (Date)

 - What did you since last meeting?
 - What will you do before the next meeting?
 - Are there any obstacles in your way?

+- Since the last meeting we were able to do some research and get a good sense of direction as to what we need todo next.
+Since we had to touch up project one we got a little delayed but we feel we are back on track.
+- Before next meeting we will try and see if we can put some technical additions in and see what happens.
+Most likely will not work so more research will still need to be done.
+Obstacles in the way are not knowing what all should be added so going to on campus resourses will be helpful as well as trying commuicate with my teammates and bouncing ideas off each other.

 ### Stand-Up Meeting Three (Date)